 How much caffeine will affect your sleep?

-Coffee has caffeine which wakes you up and keeps you awake and pushes you through sleepy part of your day.
+Coffee has caffeine which wakes you up and keeps you awake and pushes you through the sleepy part of your day.
 But what is it doing to the biology of your body?

 Caffeine is in certain teas, energy drinks and foods such as dark chocolate, ice cream and drugs such as weight loss pills and pain relievers and prevent you from falling into a natural sleep.
-Even ‘de-caffeinated’ doesn’t mean that the tea or drink has no caffeine it simply means it has reduced amount.
+Even ‘de-caffeinated’ doesn’t mean that the tea or drink has no caffeine it simply means it has a reduced amount.
 If you are drinking three or four cups of decaf in the evening it is just as damaging to your sleep as one caffeinated cup.

 Caffeine has a ‘half-life’ of five to seven hours, which is the scientific way of saying that it takes five to seven hours to remove 50% of the caffeine from your body.
 Caffeine is removed from your body by an enzyme in your liver and whilst genetics will affect the speed of its removal there aren’t that many people who a fast-acting enzyme which means that they can have an expresso late at night and still get a great nights sleep.
 Most of us are sensitive to the effect of caffeine and one cup in the morning will last most of the day and then followed by another late morning or early afternoon will affect your ability to sleep.
 Ageing has a dramatic effect on this effectiveness of this enzyme as well,